dgw/sopel-rep/README.md

 # sopel-rep
 Lets users "luv" and "h8" other users on IRC.
-Clone of a mIRC script someone used in a channel I was in.
+Functional clone of a mIRC script someone used in a channel I was in.
+(Never saw their code, not that I'd want to do a *port* of anything written for mIRC...)

 ## Dependencies
 Aside from sopel and its dependencies, this module has no dependencies.